Tonopah Test Range: Contamination

 It was revealed in 2007 that during the 1980s a contractor had dumped up to 1,000 pounds of urea at a pond on the TTR, resulting in the die-off of 61 horses in 1988.
 The fluid had been used as a de-icing agent.
 The Bureau of Land Management investigated in November 1988, and imposed remedial actions and assessed a $15,000 fine.
 In 2007 over concerns that the chemical was infiltrating groundwater, a whistleblower unsuccessfully attempted to get the Environmental Protection Agency to intervene, leading to an August 2007 inquiry with the Department of the Interior by Senator Harry Reid.

-Russian S-300PS SAM Testing
+S-300PS SAM testing

 The TTR has also been the site of US testing of foreign-made surface-to-air missile systems.
 Satellite imagery confirms the US secretly acquiring the Russian made S-300PS surface-to-air missile system from an unknown supplier in order to test UAVs as well as other advanced aircraft based at nearby airbases.
 According to OSGEOINT, these bases include Creech Air Force Base, the Yucca Lake UAV testing facility, and Nellis Air Force Base, operating the MQ-9 Reaper, RQ-170, and the F-35 Joint Strike Fighter in addition to other aircraft.
 The testing of aircraft is executed under the direction of the 53rd Wing Test and Evaluation Group based at Nellis.